omc/websolr-demo-advanced-auth/README.md

 ### X-Websolr-Time

 The current Unix time -- seconds since epoch.
-This value must be within one minute of our server time to prevent replay attacks.
+This value helps to guarantee uniquness over time, and must be within one minute of our server time to prevent replay attacks.
 (Regex: `/[0-9]+/`)

 ### X-Websolr-Nonce